 To calculate your vacancy cost, estimate how long your rental property is likely to be vacant in a year.
 This usually varies from 2 weeks to 3 months depending on the demand for rental property in your area.
 To obtain your vacancy cost, add the mortgage payment for this duration to the cost of finding a new tenant.

 Whether you're becoming a landlord for the first time or have years of experience under your belt, disputes with tenants is something you can't avoid.

 Knowing how to handle nasty tenants is a critical part of becoming a landlord... if you want to preserve your profits and sanity.

 Problems can range from simple issues that can be settled with a quick phone call to major conflicts that has to be resolved with a court order or eviction - Click here for our complete guide on how to deal with difficult tenants.

 Evicting tenants is a long and costly process that is only recommended as a last resort.
 However if you have no other choice and eviction is the only way out, Click here to learn how to evict a tenant legally.

 With a bit of homework and common sense, becoming a landlord can be a rewarding journey.
 As always, we'll be here help you to iron out the bumps.

 Becoming a Landlord?
-Track Your Expenses Well Not rated yet
+Track Your Expenses Well

 My biggest regret was that I didn't bother keeping records of my property expenses when I was becoming a landlord for the first time.
 I only realized my …